etwk/blog/content/lists/books.md

 - [ ] Mother Brain: How Neuroscience Is Rewriting the Story of Parenthood (Chelsea Conaboy)
 - [ ] Acid Reflux in Children: How Healthy Eating Can Fix Your Child's Asthma, Allergies, Obesity, Nasal Congestion, Cough & Croup (Dr. Jamie Koufman MD, Dr. Julie L Wei MD, Dr. Karen Zur MD) #health #food
 - [ ] Adult Children of Emotionally Immature Parents: How to Heal from Distant, Rejecting, or Self-Involved Parents (Lindsay C. Gibson) #psychology #self-help #relationship #must
+- [ ] Parenting in the Present Moment: How to Stay Focused on What Really Matters (Carla Naumburg) #mindfulness
+- [ ] Raising Good Humans: A Mindful Guide to Breaking the Cycle of Reactive Parenting and Raising Kind, Confident Kids (Hunter Clarke-Fields MSAE)

 ### Motherhood
 - [ ] I Cannot Control Everything Forever: A Memoir of Motherhood, Science, and Art (Emily C. Bloom) #memoir #must
+- [ ] Awake at 3 a.m.: Yoga Therapy for Anxiety and Depression in Pregnancy and Early Motherhood (Suzannah Neufeld MFT)

 ## People
 - [ ] I am Malala